 A financial institution can include a Farm Management Deposit (FMD) product in its product range if it meets the Australian Government's prudential requirements or is government-guaranteed.
 This includes most banks, credit unions and building societies.

-The Australian Prudential Regulation Authority (APRA)website has information on its prudential requirements, including a list of Authorised Deposit–taking Institutions.
+Australian Prudential Regulation Authority (APRA) website has information on its prudential requirements, including a list of Authorised Deposit–taking Institutions.

 When offering FMDs, financial institutions must provide clients with a mandatory statement on the scheme’s conditions (the statement is commonly included in the Product Disclosure Statement).
 Details that financial institutions must include in this statement can be found in Schedule 1C of the Income Tax Assessment Regulations 1997.
 Financial institutions also hold the responsibility for ensuring that the details in the statement are kept up to date.